jogren/dog-party/README.md

 ###### Dog Party is my first project at Turing and was assigned to build a strong foundation in HTML and CSS.
 I was provided with 2 Comps and instructed to re-create them with one HTML structure plus two CSS stylesheets.

 ###### Through this project I was also able to practice and experiment with JavaScript along with other topics, including Media Queries and style guide best practices for HTML, CSS, and JavaScript.
+Note that this page has JavaScript functionality as users may enter a dog name into the text field, and after pressing the Name This Dog button, the header will read the chosen name after "A Site About..."
+User may also click the bottom buttons to hide the paragraph content.
+Finally, with the implementation of media queries both sites are styled for desktop or mobile.

 ## Below, please find screen grabs of the comps: